Employer of Record (EOR) India — No Entity Needed

 What is the cost of EOR in India?

-The cost of EOR in India typically ranges from $99 to $499 per employee per month, depending on the provider and the services offered, including payroll processing, tax compliance, and benefits administration.
+The cost of EOR services in India typically ranges between $99 to $499 per employee per month, depending on the provider and the services included, such as payroll management, tax compliance, benefits administration, and more.
+Additional services, like recruitment or employee onboarding, can affect pricing.

 What is the future of EOR in India?